 Rethinking Regulation: FCA’s Push for Robust, Data-Driven Enforcement

-In a recent speech, Therese Chambers, the Director of Consumer Investments at the Financial Conduct Authority (FCA), outlined a significant evolution in the organisation’s approach to enforcement.
+In a recent speech by Therese Chambers, the Director of Consumer Investments at the Financial Conduct Authority (FCA), outlined a significant evolution in the organisation’s approach to enforcement.
 This speech signalled an intent to act with greater vigour and speed while ensuring that the FCA’s regulatory framework adapts to modern demands.

 One of the key takeaways from the speech is the FCA’s increasing pace in tackling misconduct.
 Chambers noted a striking rise in the number of operations shut down, from 38 in the previous financial year to 60 in the latest.
 This demonstrates a clear shift towards more robust enforcement, with faster responses to misconduct.